 Map<String, String> headers = request.headers;

-// To use the request body, we should deserialize it.
+// To use the request body, deserialize it.
 In this sample, we use Map.

 String requestBodyStr = request.requestBody.toString();